Short-Term & Temporary Disability in Arizona | Qualifications

 The federal government requires most workers in Arizona to fund premiums for temporary disability insurance covering losses occurring off-the-job through FICA payroll taxes.
 Therefore, many people meet the primary requirement before an incident: coverage.

-Apply for temporary disability benefits through Social Security if you expect your medical condition to last more than one year.
+Social Security covers disabilities lasting one year or more.
 Pay no attention to pundits declaring that this program is only for permanent or long-term maladies.
+Instead, rely on the government’s definition.

 “To meet our definition of disability, you must not be able to engage in any substantial gainful activity (SGA) because of a medically determinable physical or mental impairment(s) that is either: